SimonStnn/pop-a-loon/docs/architecture/background.md

 ### Message Types

 There are a few types defined in [const.ts](/src/const.ts) and exported under the `Message` type.
 They can be distinguished using the `Message.action` property.

+## Important methods

+The background script has a few important methods initalized:

+- `setup()`: The setup function where all setups happen.
+- `spawnBalloon()`: A balloon is sent to a tab.
+- `createSpawnAlarm(name)`: Creates a balloon spawn alarm.
+Is triggered after `spawnBalloon()` was called.
+- `backgroundScript()`: This is the 'main' function.
+This is the function that is initially called and calls the `setup()` function.

+These include most of the functionallity of the background.